 Striving to Improve Our 1:1 ProgramFrom the very first day a student was issued a device in our district, our mission was to make it the best program it could be.
 This required us to evaluate every decision we made even before the devices were issued.
 Talking to students, parents teachers and administrators help us make decisions and lead to parent nights, publishing My Child Has a Device, Now What?, increased security measures, teacher professional development.
 We have looked within our own school and reached out to other with successful 1:1 programs.
 We are now looking at the life span of our oldest devices and looking forward to future purchases.
 Below is the presentation presented to the Board of Education prior to the April 10th board meeting and also to the parents at an informational meeting on March 21 at district office.
-Following the meeting the FAQ raised at the meeting have been posted with answers.On April 10th the Board approved the recommendation to gradually over the next 3 year transition to iPads in the junior high schools.
+Following the meeting the FAQ raised at the meeting have been posted with answers.On April 10, 2017 the School Board approved the recommendation to gradually over the next 3 year transition to iPads in the junior high schools.
 6th grade students will be issued an iPad beginning the 2017-2018 school year.
 Students that have already been issued MacBooks (graduating classes of 2018 and 2019) will retain MacBooks until graduation.
 The board also approved the extending the life of the iPad fleet to 4 years making additional devices available for 1st and 2nd grade classrooms.
 The plan includes making keyboards available for student/teacher checkout in addition to the option for parents to purchase a drop resistant case/keyboard combination at a reduces cost if desired.
 Detains on the keyboard purchase option will be made available closer to the beginning of the school year.

 Our Current Program